ipfs-inactive/blog/content/post/weekly-53.md

 As the author of a tutorial, you can now present the learner with a multiple-choice quiz after she reads the text of your lesson, adding some interactivity and a chance to check comprehension before moving on to the next topic.
 Learn more about [building ProtoSchool tutorials](https://proto.school/#/build).

 ### Learn about Supporting Web Archiving via Web Packaging in the 2019-07-29 IPFS Weekly Call
-Last week during the IPFS Weekly Call, Sawood Alam was onhand to give a fantastic presentation on Web Packaging and how it can support web archiving.
+Last week during the IPFS Weekly Call, Sawood Alam was on hand to give a fantastic presentation on Web Packaging and how it can support web archiving.
 [Check it out!](https://www.youtube.com/watch?v=u57MerV0PJM)

 ## IPFS in the wild